 During a 100-day period from April 7 to mid-July of 1994, an estimated 800,000 Tutsi were killed in Rwanda.
 April is also Genocide Remembrance, Condemnation and Prevention Month, as proclaimed by Canada’s Parliament in 2015.

 Ndejuru is an artist and scholar at Concordia University in Montreal who has worked for over two decades with the Rwandan diaspora community in Canada, as well as people from other backgrounds who suffered large-scale political violence and genocide, including Cambodians, Armenians and Jews.
 Her own family was traumatized and dislocated by successive waves of violence in Rwanda.
 She was raised in Germany from the age of two and came to Canada as a teenager.

 Ndejuru organizes arts-based projects that help heal and empower survivors.
 A skilled practitioner of Playback Theatre, in which audience members tell stories from their lives and watch them enacted on the spot, she is also certified in Moreno Psychodrama, where clients use spontaneous dramatization and role playing to gain insights into their own lives.
-Ndejuru is also a trainer and core member of the Winnipeg-based Vidaview Life Story Board, an innovative, visual therapy tool for counsellors and researchers.
+Ndejuru is also a trainer and core member of the Winnipeg-based Vidaview Life Story Board - will open in a new tab, an innovative, visual therapy tool for counsellors and researchers.

 WHAT: Event to mark 25th anniversary of Tutsi genocide

 WHEN: Wednesday, April 3, 7 p.m. to 8:30 p.m.